veyasins/crypto-technicalanalysis-bot/README.md

 ```
 then open another file named binance-api.txt and paste your Binance API Key skip to bottom line and paste your Binance Secret Key.

-It must be look like this:
+It must look like this:
 ```sh
 API Key
 Secret Key